isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 Notice how we have now constructed an equality of two rather disparate expressions, simply by chaining together smaller equalities end on end, like dominoes.
-This property of equality---that we're allowed to such a thing in the first place---is called *transitivity,* and we can be stated as:
+This property of equality---that we're allowed to do such a thing in the first place---is called *transitivity,* and can be stated as:

 ```agda
   trans&